polarfire-soc/polarfire-soc-linux-examples/gpio/README.md

         Press any key to exit
 ```

-Type the `./gpio-event <gpio-pin>` command and Press Enter to execute the application.
+Type the `./gpiod-event <gpio-pin>` command and Press Enter to execute the application.
+As GPIO events are captured counts are displayed, or "no event" notifications if no GPIO event is detected in each 1 second window.
+The example will run continuously until either 20 windows have elapsed or ctrl+c is pressed.

 ```
-root@icicle-kit-es:/opt/microchip/gpio# ./gpio-event <gpio-pin>
+root@icicle-kit-es:/opt/microchip/gpio# ./gpiod-event <gpio-pin>
-        # As GPIO events are captured they are displayed, application will exit after 10 iterations.
-        .
-        .
-        .
-        .
-        poll() GPIO <gpio-pin> interrupt occurred
-        .
-        .
-        .
+        No event notification received on line
+        Got event notification on line #<gpio pin> x times No event notification received on line
+        No event notification received on line
 ```